chocolatetoothpaste/camino/README.md

         methods: [ ]
     }

-request.path --- the request string that was used for matching, without query string.
+**request.path** --- the request string that was used for matching, without query string.
+In the browser, this will be either a URL or the hash fragment.

-request.url --- same as path, but with full query string.
+**request.url** --- same as path, but with full query string.

-request.params --- an object, key-value pair of data extracted from the URLs.
+**request.params** --- an object, key-value pair of data extracted from the URLs.

-request.query --- the query string received by the server, parsed into a JSON object.
+**request.query** --- the query string received by the server, parsed into a JSON object.

-request.qs --- the original query string.
+**request.qs** --- the original query string.
 This property should also be added to window.location soon

-request.request --- the native request object.
+**request.request** --- the native request object.
 Node.js: the http.IncomingMessage object, Browser: window.location

-request.response --- the reponse object.
+**request.response** --- the reponse object.
 Node.js: http.ServerResponse native object, Browser: whatever you set as the reponder, either globally or per-route

-Node.js only:
+#### Server only:

-request.method --- a string, in the case of a server the request method.
+**request.method** --- a string, in the case of a server the request method.
 You could augment the window.location object with a "method" in the onclick event or something like that

-request.raw --- the raw request body (if using built in content-type handlers)
+**request.raw** --- the raw request body (if using built in content-type handlers)

-request.data --- the request body after it has been parsed (if using built in content-type handlers).
+**request.data** --- the request body after it has been parsed (if using built in content-type handlers).

 The only built in content types are "application/x-www-form-urlencoded" and "application/json".
 If you overwrite these handler, request.raw and request.data will not be set.